Cocorine/news-app/documentations/installer.md

 you will see a directory name exactly like your zip file
 ```

-##### NB: Feel free to choose whatever of those above options with which you will be conftable to done it
+###### NB NB: Feel free to choose whatever of those above options with which you will be conftable to done it